redhat-sap/sap-commerce-operator/docs/README.md

         8. Hybris ANT Task Names: a custom list of Hybris ANT tasks to execute.
 This entry default to ANT tasks 'clean,all'.
 The user can override the default here
        <img src="images/hybrisapp-lennoxpoc-1.png" width="1080">

+    4. Hidden fields (only show in YAML view) to customize the Pod Startup probe:
+        1. podHealthyProbePath: the HTTP GET end point where the probe is performed

+        2. startupProbePeriodSecond: the delay, in seconds, between performing probes

+        3. startupProbeFailureThreshold: the number of times to try to probe after a failure

-    4. A `Build` will be created to build the Hybris app image
+    5. A `Build` will be created to build the Hybris app image
        <img src="images/hybrisapp-build.png" width="1080">

-    5. Once the `Build` completes successfully, a `DeploymentConfig`, `Service` and `Route` will be created for deploying the Hybris application.
+    6. Once the `Build` completes successfully, a `DeploymentConfig`, `Service` and `Route` will be created for deploying the Hybris application.

-    6. Use the Hybris application `Route` location to access the console
+    7. Use the Hybris application `Route` location to access the console
        <img src="images/hybrisapp-route.png" width="1080">
        <img src="images/hybris-console.png" width="1080">